-It’s nearing the end of the first month of the last quarter of the year – which means see url the next 2 months should be focused on getting your business ready for next year.
+It’s nearing the end of the first month of the last quarter of the year – which means go site the next 2 months should be focused on getting your business ready for next year.
 Let’s face it – there are a lot of holidays coming up and people check out this time of year.

 But that doesn’t mean you get off the hook with being strategic about your business.
 Over the last 10 months, you’ve worked on relationships in your business: with clients, with affiliate and joint venture partners, with influencers, with vendors… all of these relationships help your business grow.

 And http://liberationiraq.com/2016/05/han-hjalper-sexslavar-komma-loss-fran-is-nyheter-svt-se/ now is the perfect time to give those relationships a kick in the pants moving into next year.
 You have a built-in excuse to reach out and connect with people on a personal level that you don’t get at any other time of the year.